manish3477/neptrip_react/README.md

 You may also see any lint errors in the console.

 # Home page
+Home page with bootstrap navbar and slider.
 <img src='./src/neptrip_ss/home.png'/>

 # Top destinations
+Coponent for listing top 3 destinations.
 <img src='./src/neptrip_ss/topdestination.png'/>

 # Destination List page with filter
+Destenations are rendered according to filter
 <img src='./src/neptrip_ss/destinationlist.png'/>

 # Destination page with recomendations
+Destination description page with recomendation.
 <img src='./src/neptrip_ss/destinationpage.png'/>